pgsty/pgext/content/release/infra.md

 ## 2025-12-04

-Object storage bundle update, rollback minio to the last version with GUI

 | Name                    | Old     | New       | Comment |
 |:------------------------|:--------|:----------|:--------|
 | rustfs                  | -       | 1.0.0-a71 | new     |